 Post-Brexit Border to be like ‘crossing London boroughs’

-Leaving customs union compared to trading nice meal for bag of crisps
+Trade official compares leaving customs union to trading nice meal for bag of crisps

 British foreign secretary Boris Johnson has dismissed concerns that leaving the European customs union could lead to a hard Irish Border, saying that travel between the Republic and North would be like crossing London’s boroughs.